 Code repositories available in GitHub

 Our software repositories are publicly available on GitHub.
-Presently we distinguish our nes-lter-ims Python library from notebooks (Jupyter, R) to access and perform analysis of cleaned data.
+Presently we distinguish our nes-lter-ims Python library from notebooks (Jupyter, R) and examples to access and perform analysis of cleaned data.

 Use of NES-LTER data in publications or theses should acknowledge the NES-LTER project.
 If you publish an article that uses NES-LTER data, please send the citation to email@example.com.

 Other data relevant to the NES-LTER

 Our affiliated programs, each of which has data available online: